Dankshiku/Blackbird/README.md

 </p>

 ##
-<h3>Shikharsingh</h3>
+<h3>Blackbird</h3>
-Shikharsingh is basically an HTTP Denial of Service attack that affects threaded servers.
+Blackbird is basically an HTTP Denial of Service attack that affects threaded servers.
 It works like this:

 We start making lots of HTTP requests.
 1. We send headers periodically (every ~15 seconds) to keep the connections open.